International Graduate Applicants

 Step 5: Send required documentation to the Jacobs School of Music

-Please collect the required documentation listed below and mail it to the Jacobs School of Music by December 1 in one mailing:
+Please collect the required documentation listed below and submit it to the Jacobs School of Music by December 1:

-NOTE: DM applicants in piano and all graduate applicants in choral conducting who are required to submit a TOEFL score must do so by December 1, 2012.
+NOTE: DM applicants in piano and voice and all graduate applicants in choral conducting who are required to submit a TOEFL score must do so by December 1, 2016.

 The Jacobs School of Music is neither responsible for materials sent to another office on campus in error, nor for materials that are labeled incorrectly.